modin-project/modin/docs/pandas_supported.rst

 --------------------

 The remaining unimplemented methods default to pandas.
-This allows users to continue using Modin even though their workloads contain function not yet implemented in Modin.
+This allows users to continue using Modin even though their workloads contain functions not yet implemented in Modin.
 Here is a diagram of how we convert to pandas and perform the operation:

 .. image:: img/convert_to_pandas.png